 Tip: Remember, you will make new friends at university, and you will always be able to see your old friends during half terms and holiday time.

 Everything will work out in the end so try not to stress!

-For more information and blogs visit Pearson College London Website
+For more information visit the Pearson College London website